The Forbidden City

 Second, architectural details and decoration

-Yellow glazed tiles and red walls: the Palace roofs generally use yellow glazed tiles, the walls are red, this color scheme is not only bright and eye-catching, but also signifies the royal dignity and sanctity.
-This color scheme and architectural style was widely promoted and applied in the Ming Dynasty, becoming one of the important features of Ming Dynasty architecture.
+Yellow glazed tiles and red walls: the palace roofs generally use yellow glazed tiles, and the walls are red.
+This color scheme is not only bright and eye-catching, but also signifies the royal dignity and sanctity.
+This color scheme and architectural style were widely promoted and applied in the Ming Dynasty, becoming one of the important features of Ming Dynasty architecture.

 Carving and Painting: The carving and painting art in the Forbidden City also reflects the high skill of the Ming Dynasty.
-Whether it is the palace of the beam square, arch or doors and windows on the carving, are lifelike, skillful.
-The painting is even more colorful, exquisite patterns, not only shows the achievements of the Ming Dynasty painting art, but also adds to the magnificent atmosphere of the palace.
+Whether it is the palace's beams, squares, arches, or the carvings on doors and windows, they are all lifelike and skillfully crafted.
+The painting is even more colorful, with exquisite patterns that not only showcase the achievements of Ming Dynasty painting art but also contribute to the magnificent atmosphere of the palace.

 Third, wooden structure and frames